-The Urban Greening Program is responsible for reporting to the California Air Resources Board (ARB) GHG emission reductions resulting from funded projects in accordance with an ARB approved quantification methodology and Funding Guidelines for Agencies that administer California Climate Investments (December 21, 2015) and Funding Guidelines Supplement for FY 2016-17 Funds.
+The Urban Greening Program is responsible for reporting to the California Air Resources Board (CARB) GHG emission reductions resulting from funded projects in accordance with a CARB approved quantification methodology and Funding Guidelines for Agencies that administer California Climate Investments (2017).
 All projects are required to show a net GHG benefit and provide multiple other benefits.
 In order to quantify GHG emission reductions, projects must include at least one of the following project activities:

-- 1. Sequester and store carbon by planting trees - 2.
-Reduce building energy use by strategically planting trees to shade buildings - 3.
-Reduce commute vehicle miles traveled by constructing bicycle paths, bicycle lanes or pedestrian facilities that provide safe routes for travel between residences, workplaces, commercial centers, and schools.
+- Sequester and store carbon by planting trees - Reduce building energy use by strategically planting trees to shade buildings - Reduce commute vehicle miles traveled by constructing bicycle paths, bicycle lanes or pedestrian facilities that provide safe routes for travel between residences, workplaces, commercial centers, and schools.

-ARB's quantification methodology for the Urban Greening Program can be found at: www.arb.ca.gov/cci-quantification.
+The 2017-2018 quantification methodology for the Urban Greening Program can be found at: www.arb.ca.gov/cci-quantification.